At Woodside,we follow the Essex ITT training programme,but tailor the training to each individuals needs.

 Assessment is via observations of you teaching, reflective pieces of writing and specific tasks relating to the different Teachers’ Standards.
 You will be required to teach a greater amount of maths but you will be assessed as any other Primary trainee, across all aspects of the curriculum.

 Trainees will complete training in two different schools during the course of the year.
 Typically trainees spend the autumn term in their host school and then go to a second placement school during the first part of the Spring term and then return to their host school for the remainder of the year.
 Trainees are in school 4 days a week and attend training on the 5th day.

-The programme covers the primary age ranges 3-7 or 5-11 and you will be teaching within one of these age ranges.
+The programme covers the primary age range 5-11 and you will be teaching both KS1 and KS2.

 You will be invited to an initial interview with our accredited provider, which will include a short presentation about why you wish to teach, a written task and formal interview with a small panel of representatives from Essex Teacher Training.
 If successful at Phase I, you will be invited to an interview in one of our partner schools.
 This interview could include: an activity with pupils eg teaching part of a lesson, or taking a group activity; a pupil panel interview and a formal interview with a small panel of representatives from the school and wider School Direct partnership.
 If successful at Phase II, you will be given a conditional offer of a place to train.

 You do not need a visa if you already have settled or pre-settled status under the EU Settlement Scheme, or if you’re an Irish citizen.

 Candidates with qualifications from non-UK institutions may need to provide evidence of comparability by applying for a UK ENIC statement.

 Here at Woodside Academy we are committed to offering all prospective trainees the opportunity to gain QTS.
 Please let us know if you have a specific need and/or require any adjustments at the interview stage or throughout the ITT programme.